God, this is such a black day for the American left.

 In short order, a routine breakfast fundraiser for the party's local congressional candidate unfolded into a lively debate over what many Democrats believe is the party's most vexing challenge, finding its voice on national security and preventing Republicans from painting them as weak.

-The people put Rahm on defensive.
+The people put Rom on defensive.

 They're going to say that the Democrats are a bunch of wussies.

-Frank Cipriano, Columbus Real Estate Developers, we just can't say Republicans are bad.
+We just can't say Republicans are bad.

 We have to find something new to say.

-Cipriano voiced his opinion over Bacon and Bagels at a fundraiser for Mary Joe Kilroy, County Commissioner, former school board member in Columbus.
+Cipriano voiced his opinion over bacon and bagels at a fundraiser for Mary Joe Kilroy, county commissioner, former school board member in Columbus.

 While Emmanuel had come to deliver a speech to fire up Democratic activists, he encountered an unusually frank discussion inside Rigsby's restaurant.

-And for nearly 30 minutes he was on the defensive as a candid exchange highlighted Democrat tensions.
+And for nearly 30 minutes, he was on the defensive as a candid exchange highlighted Democrat tensions.

 But it was national security, though, that his audience returned to again and again.